< Go to Climbing Cams

 Cons: Reliability, durability

-The CCH Hybrid Alien is still the best cam for pin scars, especially in Yosemite and Zion.
-That said, the Metolius Offset Master Cam now gives it some stiff competition.
+The CCH Hybrid Alien used to be the best cam for pin scars, especially in Yosemite and Zion.
+Now the Black Diamond Camalot X4 gives it some stiff competition.
 This used to be my hands down my favorite cam for big walls and climbs where you have tight and shallow placements.
 They find their way into more placements than almost any other small cam.
-Now I mix this up with a set or two of the Offset Master Cams.
-The main downsides to Aliens are their reliability, durability and they are hard to find.
+Now I mix this up with a set or two of the Offset X4'd.
+The main downsides to Aliens are their reliability and durability.

 Aliens and Hybrid used to be unchallenged among small camming units for big wall climbs.
 There was nothing that could get into shallow pin scars remotely as well as they could.
 Then in the last decade a number of other great small cams emerged.
 It looked like Alien rule might be over, especially when some Alien failures caused a recall in 2006.
 But Aliens continue to win the hearts of big wall climbers.
 The Yosemite Mountain Shop can get only a few orders a year and they are often sold out within 24 hours.
 Alien love remains strong.